nuthalapatideepika/nuthalapatideepika/README.md

 ## About

-I am a graduate researcher in Computer Science at the University of South Dakota, working in the **2AI Applied AI Research Lab** on NSF-funded projects.
+I am a Research associate in Computer Science at the University of South Dakota, working in the **USD AI Research Lab** on NSF-funded projects.
 My research centers on **multimodal deep learning and computer vision** — most recently, building a spatiotemporal Vision Transformer that fuses satellite and meteorological data to analyze climate change impact in South Dakota, work that was presented at both the **USGS EROS Fall Poster Session** and the **OAK Supercomputing Conference** in 2024.

 Outside of research, I have spent the past year building a full-stack ML engineering portfolio — 20 end-to-end projects covering the complete lifecycle: data pipelines, model training, deployment, and monitoring.
 I care as much about how a model gets shipped and maintained as how it gets trained.